studentenherz/dlebot/README.md

     cargo run
     ```

+5. Populate the database from a .csv with the columns in the order `lemma, definition, conjugation` (or specify the order in the command, see [here](https://www.postgresql.org/docs/current/sql-copy.html)).

+    ```sh
+    cat dle.csv | psql $DATABASE_URL -c 'COPY dle FROM STDIN (FORMAT csv)'
+    ```

-5. For development run the bot with
+6. For development run the bot with

     ```sh
     cargo run